Skip to main content

 Asset Allocation

-Statutory Disclaimer: The value of units may go down as well as up and past performance is not necessarily a guide to the future.
-There are no guarantee on the client’s capital as the performance of units in the fund is determined by change in the value of underlying investments hence value of your unit trust investment
+Statutory Disclaimer: The value of units may go down as well as up and past performance is not necessarily a guide to the Future.
+There are no guarantees on the client’s capital as the performance of units in the fund is determined by changes in the value or underlying investments hence value of your unit trust investment, Effective annual yield is presented net of fees and gross of withholding tax

 Close Menu